 God is doing amazing things inside the Muslim world today.
-There are many DMM mass movements to Christ popping up in Africa, South Asia, Central Asia, and the Middle East.
+There are many DMM mass movements popping up in Africa, South Asia, Central Asia, and the Middle East.
 There is a great hunger for Jesus inside the Muslim world.
 These movements are not like traditional Western churches.
-They are underground, grow from house to house.
-They make disciples not converts.
-They face great dangers, but they keep growing anyway.
-They are the closest thing to the New Testament church anywhere in the world and they are growing exponentially as the millions of frustrated Muslims find liberation for the first time in their lives.
+They are underground, grow from person to person and house to house.
+They are making disciples not converts.
+These underground churches face great dangers, but they keep growing anyway.
+They are the closest thing to the New Testament church anywhere in the world and they are growing exponentially as the millions of frustrated Muslims find spiritual liberation for the first time in their lives.

 2. THE HISTORY OF MISSIONS IN THE MUSLIM WORLD

-In the lesson below the definition of a mass movement is 1,000 new and discipled believers, or a hundred house churches with at least 4 generations.
+Note: In the lesson below the definition of a mass movement is 1,000 new and discipled believers, or 100 house churches with at least 4 generations of depth.

-In the period from 1000 to 1870 there were also no recorded mass movements of Muslims into faith in Jesus.
-This was the period in which Islam became increasingly intolerant of its Muslim subjects and demanded conversion on many occasions.
-The weakness of the church resulted in many easy conversions to Islam.
-The reason for this is because, as outlined above, true Christianity was rare, even in Europe itself.
-The church was full of people born into the faith through tradition, not disciples prepared to join Jesus and the Holy Spirit in the winning of the world.
+In the second half of this period, from 1000 to 1870, there were also no recorded mass movements of Muslims into faith in Jesus.
+This was the period in which Islam became increasingly intolerant of its Christian subjects and demanded forced conversion on many occasions.
+The weakness of the church resulted in many easy defections to Islam.
+The reason for this is because true Christianity was rare, even in Europe itself.
+The global church was full of people born into the faith through tradition and family heritage, but there were few disciples prepared to join Jesus and the Holy Spirit in the winning of the world.

-In Indonesia there was a Muslim convert to Christianity by the name of Sadrach Surapranata (1835-1924), who decided he did not want to conform to the cultural practices of the Dutch Reformed Church.
-He saw them as alien to his culture.
+During the Dutch occupation of Indonesia there was a single Muslim convert to Christianity by the name of Sadrach Surapranata (1835-1924), who decided he did not want to conform to the cultural practices of the Dutch Reformed Church.
+He saw them as alien to his Muslim culture.
 So he created a culturally sensitive expression of the Christian faith.
 It grew rapidly to some 25,000 Muslim background believers (MBB).
 Because he changed the culture of the church wile going back to the New Testament pattern of winning souls and discipling them he was disdained and ex-communicated by the local Dutch missionaries.
 His movement was the forerunner of the great awakening to Christianity that is taking place in Indonesia today.

-Up till 1980 there were no new recorded mass movements of Muslims into faith in Jesus.
+Between 1900 and 1980 there were no recorded mass movements of Muslims into faith in Jesus.
 The world was under the control of the European colonial powers and Islamic countries resented this control.
-In fact they even expelled or exterminated large numbers of Christians from the Middle East fearing they would become the controlling force after the Europeans left.
+In fact they even expelled or exterminated large numbers of traditional Christians from the Middle East fearing they would become the controlling force after the Europeans left.
 In the meantime many Middle Eastern Islamic countries were leaning toward Communism as it was an ideology utterly opposed to the West.
 In central Asia, a much weaker form of Islam was utterly suppressed by their Communist masters.

 In this period there was one mass movement to Jesus and it was in Indonesia.
 It is still growing today.
 In the 1960’s the Indonesian government decreed that all citizens must adhere to one of the main religions.
 Some 2 million former Muslims jumped to Christianity at the stroke of a pen.
 In the decades after, they worked out what this means and a movement began to grow.
 Christians are now 15% of the Indonesian population.

-If current trends continue then we will see at least 100 million Muslims may cross over into Christianity by 2050 and several hundred million more by 2100 or 10% of the Muslim world.
-Pray for this to accelerate because the underground viral model of house church inside Islam is one that can multiply rapidly!
+If current trends continue then we will see at least 100 million Muslim cross over into Christianity by 2050 AD and several hundred million more by 2100 AD.
+This would represent around 10% of the entire Muslim world.
+Pray for this to accelerate because the underground DMM model of house church inside Islam is one that can multiply rapidly!
 Jesus loves these people and now is the time for a great harvest.